 Continuous Improvement, Lean / Six Sigma, Operational Excellence and other permanent initiatives have already grown rapidly inside these organizations.
 But these teams often hit a barrier when trying to effect change: Adapting the software that the business uses, takes years and costs millions of dollars, and often results in outright implementation failure.
 A lack of digital agility is at the core of this problem.

-One of JourneyApps’ most important areas of value is the fact that it offers unrivalled agility — the ability to easily and rapidly adapt the apps and information systems built on the JourneyApps Platform.
-[This is not just marketing-speak: There are significant technical differences between the JourneyApps Platform and others, such as its use of high-level scripting instead of Business Process Modeling Notation]
+One of JourneyApps’ most important areas of value is the fact that it offers unrivalled agility — the ability to easily and rapidly adapt the apps and information systems built on JourneyApps.
+[This is not just marketing-speak: There are significant technical differences between JourneyApps and others, such as its use of high-level scripting instead of Business Process Modeling Notation]

 Lean and Operational Excellence groups inside large industrial companies have embraced JourneyApps as a means to change the status quo of rigid software that takes years to adapt.